 Total interest paid: $8,607

-To understand how interest rates, loan repayment terms, and total interest charges interplay with one another, check out our student loan refinance calculator.
+To understand how interest rates, loan repayment terms, and total interest charges interplay with one another, check out this student loan refinancing calculator.

 SoFi Student Loan Refinance